 I don’t like to describe anything as a miracle when it comes to gardening, but honestly, mulch comes close.
-Before I discovered this wonderful tool, I was plagued with problems.
+Before I learned how to mulch, my garden was plagued with problems.
 While my square-foot garden did a good job of choking out weeds on its own (due to close spacing), my garden soil still seemed to be dry.

 Having a garden in a prime, full sun location has its perks, but in the very middle of the summer, it’s tough to keep it well watered.
 I don’t have the patience to install an irrigation system (trust me, I tried) and watering every morning isn’t always possible.
 Mulch to the rescue!